Skip to content

 root@server1:~# systemctl restart networking

-The ipv4.forward configuration in the Linux kernel controls whether the host machine is allowed to forward IP packets.
+The ipv4.forward Configuration in the Linux kernel controls whether the host machine is allowed to forward IP packets.
 By default, it’s usually disabled for security reasons.
 Execute the following to enable the same.

 sed -i "s/#net.ipv4.ip_forward=1/net.ipv4.ip_forward=1/g" /etc/sysctl.conf